 Bohemian, kitsch with a dash of retro (but enough of us), the North Laine is spread over several streets and is an eclectic mix of vintage shops, cafes and record stalls, with around 300 retailers in total vying for your attention – and wallet.

 Characterised by the colourful murals and street-art / graffiti, from craft fairs to craft beers, this is an awesome afternoon of fun, hopping from place to place.
 A really fun thing to do in Brighton.

-5. Snoopers Paradise
+7. Snoopers Paradise

 Several of the stalls in Snoopers Paradise also specialise in old toys and annuals so you can relive your childhood under one roof (a bit like being in your very own episode of the BBC’s Bargain Hunt).
 Photography is prohibited inside so best to put your camera away before entering.

 YOU MIGHT LIKE: things to do in Littlehampton

-6. Brighton Royal Pavillion
+8. Brighton Royal Pavilion

-When you first see the Brighton Royal Pavilion, you can be forgiven for thinking you’ve taken a wrong turning somewhere and have accidentally arrived in South East Asia.
+When you first see the Brighton Royal Pavilion, you can be forgiven for thinking you’ve taken a wrong turn somewhere and have accidentally arrived in South East Asia.

 Situated in Pavilion Gardens (popular for picnics and street musicians), this lush Brighton landmark features on all the town’s souvenir postcards and magnets and has been used as a filming location for movies such as The Current War, On A Clear Day You Can See Forever, Richard III and The End of the Affair.

-7. Brighton Museum and Art Gallery
+9. Brighton Museum and Art Gallery

-Just across from Brighton Royal Pavilion, this magnificent museum houses both permanent and temporary collections, specialising in art, design fashion and style.
-Admission is usually £6 per per person to get in, but there are a couple of weekends every year when this is free to enter (we visited for free during a Open Heritage weekend).
+Just across from Brighton Royal Pavilion, this magnificent museum houses both permanent and temporary collections, specialising in art, design, fashion and style.
+It also houses a rather charming gift shop full of cool prints and gifts.

-8. Brighton i360
+10. Brighton i360

-One of the snazziest viewing platforms we’ve seen, Brighton i360 is situated right next to the beach, offering coastal vistas (you can also see the former, burned down West Pier) and views of the town.
+One of the best and most original viewing platforms we’ve seen, Brighton i360 is situated right next to the beach, offering coastal vistas (you can also see the former, burned down West Pier) and views of the town.

 YOU MIGHT LIKE: things to do near Victoria Station in London